anisha-jog/cs225-final-project-aamc/README.md

 Two main features are accessible within our project:

-1. Pagerank algorithm on any given .tsv or .txt file (won't make sense for a variety of datasets)
+1. Pagerank algorithm on any given .tsv or .txt file
 2. BFS algorithm on any given .tsv or .txt file

 Our Google dataset is in web-Google.txt.